JoBlake/Sailing-Malta-2024/README.md

 - **Backend**: Flask (Python web framework)
 - **Frontend**: HTML, CSS, JavaScript
 - **Mapping**: Leaflet.js with OpenStreetMap tiles
+- **File Parsing**: gpxpy for GPX file support
 - **Package Management**: uv

 ## Troubleshooting

 - **Map doesn't load**: Ensure you have an internet connection (required for OpenStreetMap tiles)
-- **No tracks visible**: Check that JSON files are in the correct format and location
+- **No tracks visible**: Check that JSON or GPX files are in the correct format and location
-- **Animation doesn't start**: Verify that your JSON files contain valid latitude/longitude coordinates
+- **Animation doesn't start**: Verify that your track files contain valid latitude/longitude coordinates
+- **No arrows displayed**: Arrows are only shown for JSON files with sailing data, not for GPX files

 ## License